also available »

 - Inland Fish and Warming Waters is an activity that relates water temperature to fishery health within inland freshwater watersheds.

-- World of Change: Amazon Deforestation is a series of NASA satellite images taken over a 10 year period, 2000-2010, showing the extent of deforestation in western Brazil.
+- World of Change: Amazon Deforestation is a series of NASA satellite images taken over 10 years, 2000-2010, showing the extent of deforestation in western Brazil.

 - Stressed Out! is an activity where students research various topics about ocean health, such as overfishing, habitat destruction, invasive species, climate change, pollution, and ocean acidification.
 An optional extension activity has instructions to create an aquatic biosphere in a bottle and then manipulate variables.